Four Steps for Effective Market Planning

 What percentage of the market do you want to own?
 Outline reasonable target dates for when incremental increases can be achieved in each intended region.

 Using the SMART framework keeps you on track for growth.
-It’s essential to periodically follow up with customers and sales representatives to assess how your offering is received.
+It’s important to periodically follow up with customers and sales representatives to assess how your offering is received.
 If you’re meeting your goals, keep at it.
-If you’re not, it will be easy to see why and take steps to correct course.
+If you’re not, it will be easy to see why and take steps to correct course.- Sales

-The marketing plan outlines how you’ll promote your product.
-Marketing plans are comprehensive, so it’s important to start work early.
-The STP (segmentation, targeting, positioning) model is an efficient way to develop a plan for marketing new services and products.
-This approach involves choosing valuable segments (identified from your marketing opportunity analysis) and developing a positioning strategy and marketing mix for each segment.3 The marketing plan should include goals and measurements, as well as budgets and timelines.- Write a positioning statement.
+Marketing plans should be thorough, so it’s important to start work early.
+The STP (segmentation, targeting, positioning) model is an effective means to create a marketing plan.
+This marketing plan structure involves choosing valuable segments (identified from your marketing opportunity analysis) and developing a positioning strategy and marketing mix for each segment.3 The marketing plan should include goals and measurements, as well as budgets and timelines.

 - Write a positioning statement.

 Business success requires creativity, flexibility, and discipline.
-Our Treasury Management Consultants or Relationship Managers can provide targeted financial insights and assist with marketing planning for successful business expansion.
+Our Treasury & Payment Solutions Consultants can provide targeted financial insights and assist with market planning for successful business growth.
+To learn more, complete a short form and we’ll contact you with more details.
+You can also stop by one of our local branches.

 -